 Start with putting out content assets on your blog that get attention from your target audience.

 One advisable way is to establish a brand ambassador for your website.
-He or she will serve as your content performer to different publications, answering questions on interviews, and making sure your brand is at top of your mind for specific brand topics.
+He or she will serve as your content performer to different publications, answering questions in interviews and making sure your brand is at the top of your mind for specific brand topics.

-Essentially, it would require that the person should be a practitioner to craft better answers to interviews and to engage the community in question and answer sites (e.g. Quora) and niche forum discussions.
+Essentially, it would require the person to be a practitioner to craft better answers to interviews and engage the community in question-and-answer sites (e.g. Quora) and niche forum discussions.

 C. Linkable Asset Creation in Organic Link Building